Fall will forever be my favorite season for style.

 PART 1: HOW TO DRESS THIS FALL

-If you’re new to trends, or just a little hesitant, I recommend you read the short primer on trends I wrote for this original post here.
+If you’re new to trends, or just a little hesitant about incorporating them into your look, I recommend you read the short primer on trends I wrote for this original post here.

 Black Is Boring: